ubirch/ubirch-protocol-python/docs/Examples.md

 ### Example uBirch client
-This is the same example as used in the [step by step guide](@ref StepByStep).
+This is the same example as used in the [Step-by-step-example](StepByStep.md).

-[`example-client.py`](example-client.py) implements a full example uBirch client.
+`example-client.py` implements a full example uBirch client.
 It generates a keypair if needed, registers it at the uBirch backend if it doesn't know it yet, creates and sends a UPP and handles/verfies the response from the uBirch backend.
 The used message format looks like this:
 ```
 {
   "id": "UUID",